Liquidity squeeze set to apply pressure on short-term bond yields

 Banks took a lower-than-forecast amount of one-week loans from the European Central Bank on Tuesday, compounding a squeeze in excess liquidity set to bite when banks repay a bumper 21 billion euros ($28.3 billion) of emergency loans (LTROs) on Wednesday.

-Market strategists say depending on other special factors such as bond expiries, tax payments and holidaymakers taking cash out of the system, excess liquidity could fall below 100 billion for this first time since May - before the ECB took new measures to relieve strains in money markets.
+Market strategists say depending on other special factors such as bond expiries, tax payments and holidaymakers taking cash out of the system, excess liquidity could fall below 100 billion euros for the first time since May - before the ECB took new measures to relieve strains in money markets.

 "We expect to see some short-term volatility," said Orlando Green, European fixed income strategist at Credit Agricole.